 ABOUT

-This art and research project inquiries into the value and future of soil in urbanized landscapes.
+This research initiative operates at the intersection of critical heritage studies, urban studies, and artistic research and practice in the transdisciplinary field of environmental humanities.
 It seeks to draw attention to radically altered human-soil relations, the invisible work of soils, and practices of soil care in a time when soils are sealed and degraded at rapid rates.
-Humus economicus is initiated by artist and environmental humanities researcher Janna Holmstedt at National Historical Museums, Sweden.
-Funded by Formas – a Swedish Research Council for Sustainable Development (2021–2024),.
+Humus economicus consists of six team members (see below) and is initiated by artist and environmental humanities researcher Dr. Janna Holmstedt at National Historical Museums, Sweden.
+Funded by Formas – a Swedish Research Council for Sustainable Development (2021–2024).

 The Collaboratory